actions/actions-runner-controller/docs/using-arc-runners-in-a-workflow.md

-# Using ARC runners in a workflow
+# Using Actions Runner Controller runners in a workflow

-## Runner Labels

-To run a workflow job on a self-hosted runner, you can use the following syntax in your workflow:
+To run a workflow job on any self-hosted runner, you can use the following syntax in your GitHub Actions workflow:

 ```yaml
 jobs: